felipediesel/auto_increment/README.md

 - scope: you can define columns that will be scoped and you can use as many as you want (default: nil)
 - model_scope: you can define model scopes that will be executed and you can use as many as you want (default: nil)
-- initial: initial value of column (default: 1)
+- initial: initial value of column.
+You also can use a lambda or symbol (instance method name) to set the initial value. (default: 1)
 - force: you can set a value before create and auto_increment will not change that, but if you do want this, set force to true (default: false)
 - lock: you can set a lock on the max query. (default: false)
 - before: you can choose a different callback to be used (:create, :save, :validation) (default: create)